Disclaimer: Please contact Sophos Professional Services if you require assistance with your specific environment.

 To troubleshoot the issue, capture the packet to see if Sophos Firewall receives and forwards the ping packets.

-Reproduced the issue by ping, and then refresh the Packet capture page.
+Reproduced the issue by ping, and then refreshed the Packet capture page.

 We can see Sophos Firewall received the ping packet sent by 192.168.2.0.7 on LAN Port1, but it didn't forward the ping packet to the destination with Status "Violation" and Reason "Firewall", which indicates no firewall rule allows the traffic.